🥳 All COMBOS 50% SALE Code:COMBO50 For 20% Off on Courses TB20

 14. Matching Concept

-• Recognise expenses in the same period as related revenues.
+• Recognise expenses in the same period as the related revenues.

 • Ensures accurate profit measurement.